GetWagz/go-chargify/README.md

 This library is a small wrapper around a subset of the Chargify API.

+*Note: As of December 28th, 2020, this library is no longer actively maintained.
+New maintainers are welcome to email the Wagz engineering team to take lead over the library.*

 ## Usage

 Usage is fairly straight-forward.
 See Configuration for more information about setting up and configuring the SDK.